Public Health Standards

 Read the project Community Engagement Strategy here.
 This project will include a variety of opportunities for the community to engage and contribute to the proposed changes.
 City staff will reach out to a broad spectrum of community members, including affected neighborhood groups, businesses, and environmental and community groups.

-More opportunities will be available soon - use the Q&A function below to ask questions for staff.
+Take the survey, participate in an upcoming event, or use the Q&A function below to ask questions for staff.

 Refining Eugene’s land use code for industrial development